My Notes on “To-Do List Makeover”

-This book doesn’t have new techniques.
-It’s rather a mixture of several ideas from other places.
-Its great accomplishment is its simple and actionable system that actually works.
+No new techniques, rather a mix of several ideas from other places.
+Its accomplishment is a simple and actionable system that works.
 I absolutely like this system, and it’s what I’m using right now.
-It has helped me focus on what’s important instead of busywork masqueraded as urgent tasks.
+It has helped me focus on what’s important instead of doing busywork.

 The key to make this system work is to accept that: